axelarnetwork/interchain-governance-orchestrator/README.md

 1. `InterchainProposalSender`: Deployed on the source chain, this contract has a method called `sendProposal`.
 This method encodes a proposal into a payload for a remote chain and pays the Axelar Gas Service for the execution of the interchain call on the destination chain.

-2. `ProposalExecutor`: Deployed on the destination chain, this contract has a callback method `_execute` that executes the proposal on the target contracts.
+2. `InterchainProposalExecutor`: Deployed on the destination chain, this contract has a callback method `_execute` that executes the proposal on the target contracts.

 For a visual transaction flow of the interchain proposal, see the mermaid diagram below.